Visiting Beijing Guide: Everything I Wish I Knew

 Transit Apps

-▢ Baidu Maps is the most popular transit app in China, but it’s all in Chinese.
+▢ Baidu Maps is the most popular transit app in China, though all in Chinese.

 Add a Beijing Tour to your trip: